- What is a needle?

 Malleable/annealed needles feature a 'soft' tube that allows some manipulation/bending of the shaft.
 This process is achieved by 'annealing' the tubing prior to connecting the hub.
 All Cadence Science needles are made from 304 stainless steel full hard tubing.
 Annealed / malleable needles can be ordered on a custom basis.

-Is Cadence ISO certified and are products CE-marked?
+Is Cadence ISO certified?

 What are fine gauge needles?